Tanytarsus

 Tanytarsus is a large genus of non-biting midges of the tribe Tanytarsini and subfamily Chironominae of the bloodworm family (Chironomidae).
 The larvae of these insects occur in a wide range of freshwater habitats with some species being marine.

+In older literature the name Tanytarsus was used for some members of tribe Chironomini related to the genus Phaenopsectra.

 Species

+There are more than 480 described species in Tanytarsus.